mltframework/mlt_web/plugins/FilterGpsgraphic.md

 value from file to the maximum one, not affected by crops or trim 8 = color by heart rate
-9 = color by speed -> same as above but gradient is affected by smoothing
+9 = color by speed -> same as above but gradient is affected by smoothing 10 = color by speed (max 100km/h) -> max speed accepted is 100km/h - to cover bad gps errors 11 = color by grade (max 90 degrees) -> the gradient follows the grade value but relative to a maximum of 90 degrees (if max grade is less than 90, it will use that value); affected by smoothing 12 = Color by grade (max 20 degrees) -> as above but max color is relative to max 20 degrees; this provides expected colors for most GPS tracks otherwise a single steeper area would make the rest of the track indistinguishible from flat ground
 </pre>
 type: integer
 readonly: no